 All of these are means for workers or others to receive training or obtain the knowledge they need proactively.

-This determination is a crucial step as you create an enterprise learning strategy.
-Figuring out which training solution will best satisfy each of the identified gaps is the next step toward filling those gaps.
+Figuring out which training solution will best satisfy each of the identified gaps is a crucial step as you create an enterprise learning strategy.

 Before you invest in expensive training solutions, take a closer look at your existing resources.
 Do you have guides, instruction manuals, diagrams, or other information that can be digitized and added to a knowledge base?
 What about instructional videos?